SSAP Frequently Asked Questions

 The Employer: They set up the SSAS and make the contributions.
 If you own your own company this can be your responsibility to set up the SSAS.

-The Trustees: The Trustees run the SSAS, you are the Trustee and beneficiary and you work with the Pensioneer Trustee (us) and any other Trustees to make sure the SSAS is run in line with the legislation.
+The Trustees: The Trustees run the SSAS, you are the beneficiary and you work with the Pensioneer Trustee (us) and any other Trustees to make sure the SSAS is run in line with the legislation.
 The Trustees legally hold the trust fund assets and they run the Small Self Administered Pension in line with the Trust Deed.
 They also have a number of duties which are outlined under Revenue requirements.

 The Administrator: This is the person who is responsible for looking after the administration of the scheme.
 The administrator is required by law to ensure that regular returns for the SSAS and any other requirements are made to ensure the scheme remains compliant.